jb56834/fintech-project-1/README.md

 ## Business Activities
 Ant Financial covers several subsidiaries, including
-* Alipay: A mobile wallet and payments app with account balance in order to reduce transaction friction and invite investing opportunites
+* Alipay: A mobile wallet and payments app with account balance that helps reduce transaction friction and invite investing opportunites
 * *Yu'e Bao*: A feature in Alipay that allows users to invest with their remaining balance in funds, for example, Tianhong Fund with annual return 3.5% and low risk in fixed-income assets
 * Sesame Credit: A third-party credit rating system relying on big data as well as providing different business terms for users based on their scores
 * Ant Fortune: A comprehensive wealth management app that deploys artificial intelligence power to offer tailor-made wealth management serice by teaming up asset management firms